dm82m/hassio-addons/neolink/README.md

 ## About

 This add-on allows you to run Neolink directly on your HAOS instance.
 If you don't know Neolink you might not need this add-on.
 Details can be found [here](https://github.com/QuantumEntangledAndy/neolink).
+This add-on uses the Neolink fork of @QuantumEntangledAndy which also supports MQTT.

 ## Installation & Configuration

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fdm82m%2Fhassio-addons)

 1. Install this add-on in your HAOS instance.
+2. The operating mode of Neolink defaults to `RTSP`.
+If you prefer `MQTT`, please change it within the add-on configuration.
-2. Create the configuration file named `neolink.toml` in your HAOS `/config/addons/` folder.
+3. Create the configuration file named `neolink.toml` in your HAOS `/config/addons/` folder.
    - For configuration please follow [these](https://github.com/QuantumEntangledAndy/neolink#configuration) instructions.
    - Sample config file can be found [here](https://raw.githubusercontent.com/QuantumEntangledAndy/neolink/master/sample_config.toml).
-3. Start the add-on and check the log output.
+4. Start the add-on and check the log output.

 <!--